Guides

 Little Bird, Portobello

 When you’re finished your downward dog at Little Bird’s yoga studio, order yourself a healthy lunch from the stellar menu where the focus is vegetarian with plenty of colour and twist.
-The buzz here is casual and friendly and dogs, in all shapes and sizes, are welcomed with a bowl of water and a cuddle from the dog-loving staff.
+The buzz here is casual, friendly and dogs, in all shapes and sizes, are welcomed with a bowl of water and a cuddle from the dog-loving staff.

 Two Pups Coffee, Liberties

-As the name suggests, dogs are the guests of honour at Two Pups in the Liberties, which serves speciality coffees and a seriously good brunch menu, especially on Sundays when it becomes a regular meet-up spot for local dog-lovers.
+As the name suggests, dogs are the guests of honour at Two Pups Coffee in the Liberties, which serves speciality coffees and a seriously good brunch menu, especially on Sundays when it becomes a regular meet-up spot for local dog-lovers.
 Dogs are welcome inside but the outdoor seating means your pooch can people watch too.

 Media captionTwo Pups is a regular meet-up spot for local dog-lovers.